ltriant/ltriant.github.io/_posts/2023-11-04-atari2600-scanline-rendering.md

 At this point, I'm pretty happy with the graphics scan counter, since the correct bits of the player sprite are being drawn even when doing something like jumping.

 Depending on the values in the NUSIZx registers, each bit of the graphics scan counter may be outputted multiple times before advancing to the next bit position.
+This results in a sprite being stretched wider.
 This means that the period of the graphics scan counter is extended by a factor determined by NUSIZx, or more simply put — we count from 0-7 at a slower rate.

 With the implementation of the NUSIZx registers for the player sprites, and with a bug fixed in the frame timing, I end up here: